fattihkoca/instagram-for-macos/README.md

 This app have prepared with electron.js.

-The app is in the following path:
+The packaged app is in the following path:
-`release-builds/Instagram for MacOS-darwin-x64`
+`release-builds/Instagram for MacOS-darwin-x64.app`

 I hope it will help you 👍